lambdaclass/concrete/ROADMAP.md

 ### Where Execution Starts

-Execution starts at **Task 1** and advances by global task number.
+Execution starts at the first `Task R-NNNN` heading and advances by file position.
+The `R-NNNN` value is immutable identity, not priority: existing IDs are never renumbered or reused, and a newly confirmed urgent defect receives the next unused ID before being inserted at its first honest execution position.
 There are no phase-local queues, priority overlays, or separate stop-the-line lists.
-A newly confirmed urgent defect is inserted at the first honest execution position and every later task is renumbered.
 Phase headings are milestone labels only.
 Phases 1–6E and completed Phase 7 foundations/workloads 1–8 are historical and
 live in [CHANGELOG.md](CHANGELOG.md).
 Phase 7.5's QBE backend is specified but has not started.

 ## Inherited Scheduling Constraints From Earlier Phases

 These are not a second task queue.
-They constrain the globally numbered task that owns each trigger; they remain here so moving completed phase bodies to the changelog does not erase a still-relevant condition:
+They constrain the stable-ID task that owns each trigger; they remain here so moving completed phase bodies to the changelog does not erase a still-relevant condition: